 Also of interest is that Medford has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Medford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Medford residents report their race to be White, followed by Black or African-American.
+The greatest number of Medford residents report their race to be White, followed by Asian.
 Important ancestries of people in Medford include German, Italian, English, and Polish.

 The most common language spoken in Medford is English.
 Other important languages spoken here include Spanish and Italian.